 Second, many scientifically-literate individuals do not recognize how close our species has come to having the technology to make memory and mind preservation a reality.
 They are not familiar with the state-of-the-art techniques available for chemically or cryonically preserving neural structure at the synaptic level, and for verifying this preservation and circuit tracing with automated sectioning and volume electron microscopy techniques.
 Please see the Technology section of this website for references on the current state of the art in these areas.
 Fortunately, objections based on the lack of our capacity to preserve are easy to define.
 Overcoming them in a definitive way is one goal of our Brain Preservation Prize.

 Third, some doubt that we will ever able to decipher the code for long-term memory storage in brains.
 Fortunately, this doubt seems unreasonable.
 Neuroscience is rapidly gaining a molecular-level understanding of processes central to long-term memory creation.
 Our brains store memory in at least three different ways.
 Working memory is stored in conserved electrical patterns, with a persistence of seconds.
 Short-term memory is stored in preexisting hippocampal and cortical synapses and preexisting signaling proteins, with a persistence of a few days.
 Long-term memory is written from our hippocampus to our cortex, primarily during slow-wave sleep every evening.
 It involves the synthesis of new synapses and brain proteins, and modifications to synapse and nuclear proteins, and it has a persistence of a lifetime if it is periodically reinforced.
 It is long-term memory, encoded in durable synaptic and nuclear changes in neurons, that we particularly care about preserving.
 If we are revived with the loss of our working memory, as happens after a concussion or anesthesia, this is not of great concern.
-We might not even care much if our hippocampal memory did not survive the preservation process, as long as we could get an artificial hippocampus in the future.
+We are even able to bounce back well if our short-term memory is entirely wiped out, as sometimes occurs in anoxic brain trauma followed by short-term amnesia.
+There is some tentative evidence, for example, that the hippocampus might be uniquely vulnerable to damage during cryopreservation, unlike the rest of the brain.
+But as long as our cortical synapses can be well preserved, uploaded, and connected to an artificial hippocampus in the future, we'd likely lose very little useful information and personality, just the last few days of experience prior to preservation.
 Neuroengineer Ted Berger has been making early versions of implantable artificial hippocampus chips since 2005, for mice.
 Recall Henry Molaison (HM), the famous memory disorder patient who could not learn new memories after his hippocampi were surgically removed, but who kept all his older long-term memories prior to the surgery.
-What we care about in brain preservation is that our long-term memory will survive the preservation process, and can be reinstated from appropriately detailed scans of the preserved brain.
+What we care most about in brain preservation is that our long-term memory will survive the preservation process, and can be reinstated from appropriately detailed scans of the preserved brain.
 One critical proof of this ability will come when neuroscience sufficiently understands part of a model animal nervous system, such as C. elegans (the nematode) or Aplysia (the sea slug), well enough to train the animal associatively in one of several unique ways while alive, chemically or cryopreserve its brain, scan the relevant bit of brain tissue, and then correctly predict how it was trained by reading the scan of the appropriate neural circuits.
 This will require the ability to model, in a very well-studied behavioral subsystem (neural circuit set), the way both synaptic connections and neuromodulator proteins at these connections bias the pattern generators in that circuit into a particular set of output patterns, a field of research called behavioral plasticity.
 That demonstration may be ten or more years away, but if and when occurs it will be a major step forward in clarifying how robustly the brain preserves higher information, including memory and experience, in particular synaptic connections and their unique sets of molecular weights.